seermedical/msg-2022/docs/submission/inputs.md

 The predictions script *must* load data from the `/dataset/test`  directory in the docker container.

-**Note:** `/dataset` is an absolute directory path, mounted on the root directory.
+**Note:** `/dataset` is an absolute directory path, mounted on the root directory of the computer.
 It is *not* a path relative to the current working directory.